sssingh/hand-written-digit-classification/README.md

 ---
 ## Solution Approach
 - Training dataset of 60,000 images and labels along with testing dataset of 10,000 images and labels are downloaded from torchvision.
-- The training dataset is then split into 20% of validation set (12,000 images) and 80% of training set (48,000 images)
+- The training dataset is then split into 20% of the validation set (12,000 images) and 80% of the training set (48,000 images)
-- The training, validation and testing datasets are then wrapped in PyTorch `DataLoaders` objects so that we can iterate through them with ease.
-A typical `batch_size` 32 is used.
+- The training, validation, and testing datasets are then wrapped in PyTorch `DataLoaders` objects so that we can iterate through them with ease.
+Again, a typical `batch_size` 32 is used.
-- The neural network is implemented as a subclass of `nn.Module` PyTorch class.
-Network has an input, 2 hidden layer (784 and 128 nodes) and a output layer with 10 nodes.
+- The neural network is implemented as a subclass of the `nn.Module` PyTorch class.
+The network has an input, two hidden layers (784 and 128 nodes), and an output layer with ten nodes.
 Hidden layers use `ReLU` activation function.
 Output layer uses `LogSoftmax` activation.
-A 25% dropout regularization is used after each of the hidden-layer output.
-Images of size 28x28 are flattened before they are fed to the network as a 784 element long vector.
+A 25% dropout regularization is used after each of the hidden-layer outputs.
+Images of size 28x28 are flattened before being fed to the network as a 784 element long vector.
 A high-level network schematic is shown below...

 ![](assets/network.png)

-- Network is trained and validated for 10 epochs using `NLLLoss` function and `Adam` optimizer with a learning rate of 0.001.
+- Network is trained and validated for ten epochs using the `NLLLoss` function and `Adam` optimizer with a learning rate of 0.001.
 - We keep track of training and validation losses.
-When plotted we observe that model starts to `overfit` around 5th epoch.
+When plotted, we observe that the model starts to `overfit` around the 5th epoch.

 ![](assets/loss_plot.png)

-- During the validation we compare the current validation loss with previous validation loss and save the model of validation loss has `decreased` further, this way we'll end-up with best model saved and not the model from last epoch which could be a model that overfits (as we can see from plot above)
+- During the validation, we compare the current validation loss with previous validation loss and save the model of validation loss has `decreased` further; this way, we'll end up with the best model kept and not the model from the last epoch, which could be a model that overfits (as we can see from plot above)
-- The trained model is then evaluated on unseen test dataset.
-For this we first load the saved model and then make prediction on 10,000 testing images.
+- The trained model is then evaluated on an unseen test dataset.
+For this, we first load the saved model and then predict over 10,000 testing images.
-- For each digit label we keep track of prediction accuracy as correct-prediction/total-number-of-images.
-Network is able to achive around `97.52%` accuracy.
+- For each digit label, we keep track of prediction accuracy as correct-prediction/total-number-of-images.
+As a result, the network can achieve around `97.52%` accuracy.
 The test result summary is shown below...

 ![](assets/test_results.png)

 ---
 ## How To Use
-1. Ensure below listed packages are installed
+1. Ensure the below-listed packages are installed
-    - `numpy`
+    - `NumPy`
     - `matplotlib`
     - `torch`
     - `torchvision`
 2. Download `mnist_classification_nn_pytorch.ipynb` jupyter notebook from this repo
 3. Execute the notebook from start to finish in one go.
-If a GPU is available (recommended) then it'll use it automatically else it'll fall back to CPU.
+If a GPU is available (recommended), it'll use it automatically; otherwise, it'll fall back to the CPU.
-4. On a machine with `NVIDIA Quadro P5000` GPU with 16GB memory it approximately takes 5-7 minutes to train and validate for 10 epochs.
+4. A machine with `NVIDIA Quadro P5000` GPU with 16GB memory takes approximately 5-7 minutes to train and validate for ten epochs.
 5. A trained model has been provided as part of this repo, `MNIST_model.pth`.
-The trained model can be loaded and used for prediction as shown in below code snippet...
+The trained model can be loaded and used for prediction, as shown in the below code snippet...

 ```python
     # Load model with the trained wights